dojscart/remote-payments-developer-docs/docs-site/api/api-definitions/prose/endpoints/setCustomAmount.md

 Changes the amount for a payment intent.
-Available only if you allowed the amount changes when creating this payment intent.
+Available if you allowed the amount changes when creating this payment intent.